K4KarolE/Python/README.md

 ## 07 Drawing a cartoon figure with Turtle

 ## 08_01_Pyautogui_Monitor_Extend
-   - pyautogui installation: Win: py -m pip install pyautogui \\ Linux: python3 -m pip install pyautogui \\ https://pyautogui.readthedocs.io/en/latest/install.html
-   - From my main display(monitor), after pressing the `WIN key + p` keys
-   - it will select the 'Extend' options to use the monitor's and the laptop's display too
+   - Windows: From my main display(monitor), after pressing the `WIN key + p` keys it will select the 'Extend' options to use the monitor's and the laptop's display at the same time
+   - running the script / batch file allows me to switch between different display options with one click
    - Linux Mint: no `WIN key + p` menu -> it switches between the different display sharing options every time the `WIN key + p` combination is actioned